pantoscope/python-similarsearch-demo/README.md

 -----
 This project uses a demo account's image set, which has 200 fashion images.
 You can input an image URL or image file to search similar images in the image set.

-To use your image set, edit **api_demo.py** and replace the value of clientId and clientSecret with your application's credentials from [dashboard](https://api.scopemedia.com/#/dashboard/products/ScopeCheck/feature).
+To use your image set, edit **api_demo.py** and replace the value of clientId and clientSecret with your application's credentials from [ScopeAI Console](https://console.scopemedia.com/).

 Help:
 ```